Description

 - Repeat the rolling process with the second disc of dough, rolling out to just under a 1/4-inch thickness.
 Use a pastry wheel or sharp knife to cut dough into 1 1/2-inch strips for the lattice top.
 Chill the strips for 10 minutes.

-- Assemble the pie: Spoon apple filling into chilled bottom crust and drizzle with caramel sauce.
+- Assemble the pie: Spoon apple filling into chilled pie shell and drizzle with caramel sauce.
 Arrange dough strips over the top in a lattice pattern.
 Fold over dough overhang and crimp edges.
 Chill assembled pie in the freezer for at least 1 hour before baking, or overnight (if freezing overnight, lightly cover with plastic wrap).

 - Cool pie on a wire rack for at least 4 hours before serving (filling thickens as it cools).
 Once pie is cut, store leftovers in the refrigerator.